Fossil fuel: Environmental effects

-The Global Carbon Project shows how additions to since 1880 have been caused by different sources ramping up one after another.
+The Global Carbon Project shows how additions to have been caused by different sources ramping up one after another.

 The burning of fossil fuels has a number of negative externalities – harmful environmental consequences where the effects extend beyond the people using the fuel.
 These effects vary between different fuels.
 All fossil fuels release when they burn, thus accelerating climate change.
 Burning coal, and to a lesser extent oil and its derivatives, contributes to atmospheric particulate matter, smog and acid rain.

 Air pollution from fossil fuels in 2018 has been estimated to cost US$2.9 trillion, or 3.3% of the global gross domestic product (GDP).

 Global surface temperature reconstruction over the last 2000 years using proxy data from tree rings, corals, and ice cores in blue.
 Directly observational data is in red, with all data showing a 5 year moving average.